 Military training and jobs have little relation to the civilian world.

-BUSTED!
 I get this one quite a bit!
 The reality is almost all the jobs in the military have direct civilian counterparts.
-All jobs offer leadership skills needed everyday in the civilian world.
-About 80 percent of the jobs in the military are non-combat occupations.
+All jobs offer leadership skills needed every day in the civilian world.
+About 80% of the jobs in the military are non-combat occupations.
 Many civilian companies seek out military veterans for their work ethic, dedication and leadership skills to fill key positions within their companies.

-Going to military right out of high school means you will not get a college education.
+Going into the military right out of high school means you will not get a college education.

-BUSTED!
 School counselors are good at keeping this myth alive.
-Although most high school students have good intentions about going to college many have not come to the reality of how they are going to pay for college.
+Although most high school students have good intentions about going to college, many have not come to the reality of how they are going to pay for college.
 The military fixes this problem.
-Not only does the military pay up to 100 percent of college tuition while you serve on active duty, the military also offers the GI Bill (about $36,000) to use for college up to 10 years after leaving the service.
+Not only does the military pay up to 100% of college tuition while you serve on active duty, the military also offers the GI Bill (about $36,000) to use for college up to 10 years after leaving the service.

 The Air Force actually has the largest community college in the nation called the Community College of the Air Force.
 Enrollment is automatic when members join the Air Force.
-Each service has specific voluntary education programs unique to that service and much of the training obtained in the military is college accredited.
+Each service has specific voluntary education programs unique to that service, and much of the training obtained in the military is accredited by colleges.